iKiru-hub/minBandit/paper/feedbacks/bc_review.md

 ---
 2.2.1 Option selection

-- [ ] “After a fixed time ∼ 2s, the second phase begins” – how do you solve the ODE?
+- [x] “After a fixed time ∼ 2s, the second phase begins” – how do you solve the ODE?
 What is the time delta, if you’re doing a discrete approximation?
-   |> Euler-Kutta algorithm. just step the dynamics.
+   |> forward Euler algorithm. just step the dynamics.

-- [ ] argmaxk {v} – how are ties broken?
+- [x] argmaxk {v} – how are ties broken?
 This seems critical since all the weights are initialized uniformly.
-    |> *todo*
+    |> first result

 - [x] “Lastly, the structure of the option selection process resembles the prefrontal circuitry, as the choices emerge from the state sampling of the network following a period of autonomous neural activity.” – this analogy seems a bit tenuous, I would recommend either elaborating more and actually visualizing the state sampling and stabilization, or removing it.
     |> *todo*